awsdocs/amazon-migrationhub-user-guide/doc_source/migrate-wt-migrate.md

 1. In the Migration Hub console navigation pane under **Migrate**, choose **Tools**\.

-1. Decide upon which AWS migration tool or integrated partners' tool to migrate your application\.
+1. Decide upon which AWS migration tool to use to migrate your application\.

 1. Choose **Connect** in the box to authorize the migration tool you selected to communicate with Migration Hub\.

-   1. AWS migration tools utilize a one\-click authorization process that automatically adds the required AWS Identity and Access Management \(IAM\) permissions role once you choose **Connect**\.
+   AWS migration tools utilize a one\-click authorization process that automatically adds the required AWS Identity and Access Management \(IAM\) permissions role once you choose **Connect**\.

-   1. Integrated partners' tools take you to their website when you choose **Connect** where you will be instructed on how to complete authorization\.

 **Note**
 Note that if you are using API's or do not want to authorize through Migration Hub's console, you can learn about manual role creation in [New User IAM Setup](new-customer-setup.md)\.